At the Museum:

 Curated by David Lichty, Master of Museum Studies (University of Toronto)

-Sharon Temple's Road to Rebellion is coming soon!
-The Sharon Temple National Historic Site and Museum gratefully acknowledges the financial support of our future Online Exhibit through the Virtual Museum of Canada (VMC)'s Community Stories Stream.
+Sharon Temple's Road to Rebellion is here!
+The Sharon Temple National Historic Site and Museum gratefully acknowledges the financial support of our Online Exhibit through the Digital Museum of Canada (DMC)'s Community Stories Stream.
+Click here to view the interactive exhibit in English and French.

 In the Community: